docker/get-involved/content/en/docs/EventHandbooks/JAVA/building/_index.md

 ---
 title: "Building and Running a Docker Container"
-linkTitle: "Building and Running a Docker Container""
+linkTitle: "Building and Running a Docker Container"
-weight: 110
+weight: 304
-description: >
+description: >-
      Building and Running a Docker Container
 ---